Xikar XO Cutter Review (Gunmetal)

 The aluminum hits a sweet spot... enough weight that it feels planted in your hand mid-cut, thin and light enough to disappear into a jeans pocket for a few hours.
 Gym shorts, you'll notice it.
 Jeans, you won't.
 I don't carry a cutter daily anyway... it comes along when a cigar is the plan... and for that it travels fine.

 Closed, it's tight as a drum.
-No rattle, no play.
-And honestly, it looks the part... this is the cutter people pick up off the table and turn over in their hands.
+No rattle, no play, and it looks the part... this is the cutter people pick up off the table and turn over in their hands.

 What I'd Change